• Fixed monthly price • All waste types covered • FREE bins and delivery • Excellent customer support

-What is sharps waste?
+What is Sharps Waste?

 Sharps waste refers to any material or object with sharp edges or points (that can cut the skin) which needs to be discarded.
 This includes things like syringes, needles, broken glass, or even some sharp plastics.